 To forge this path, the IWF assembled an Expert Advisory Board to spearhead the development of these standards.
 This board boasts a diverse representation from notable organisations, including the British Board of Film Classification, SWGfL, Aylo, Marie Collins Foundation, the Home Office, PA Consulting, National Crime Agency (NCA) and academia represented by Middlesex University and Exeter University.

-Under the esteemed leadership of Sir Richard Tilt, former Chair of the IWF, the board has dedicated the past 18 months to crafting these standards.
-They have engaged with various stakeholders - including academics, child protection organisations and adult service providers - to meticulously assess the current landscape and refine the proposed standards.
+Under the esteemed leadership of Sir Richard Tilt, former Chair of the IWF, the board dedicated the following 18 months to crafting these standards.
+They engaged with various stakeholders - including academics, child protection organisations and adult service providers - to meticulously assess the current landscape and refine the proposed standards.

-We are proud to announce the culmination of these efforts in the IWF’s newly established standard of good practice for adult content providers.
-This comprehensive framework outlines essential criteria that adult services must meet to qualify for full membership within the IWF.
-Initially, companies can attain provisional membership for one year upon meeting the baseline standards.
-Subsequent eligibility for full membership is contingent on achieving the higher standard requirements.
+We are proud to announce the culmination of these efforts in the IWF’s standard of good practice for adult content providers.
+This comprehensive framework outlines essential criteria that adult services should meet in order to have confidence that imagery of child sexual abuse imagery is prevented.

 These efforts by the IWF and its partners underscore a committed stride towards safer online environments, protecting children and young people while setting an exemplary standard for the adult industry.